 Quality formula

-If you multiply all OEE components with each other, you will get the OEE value.
+If you multiply all OEE components, you will find the OEE value.

 Alternative OEE formula